The easiest way to track Google Ad campaigns in Sugar CRM

 2. Add hidden fields to your forms

-Next is adding several hidden fields to your lead capture forms.
-These fields aren’t visible to the end-user but still work hard behind the scenes, which means that tools like Attributer can work with them without visitors ever knowing.
+Next step is adding several hidden fields to your lead capture forms.
+These fields aren’t visible to the end-user but allow tools like Attributer to write information into them

 The hidden fields you need to add to your forms are the following: